mainsail-crew/docs/update-guide/moonraker.md

 ```
 This allows logging to `stdout` which can be viewed with the command `journalctl -u moonraker` in your terminal.

-### Update Moonraker’s dependencies
+### Update Moonraker's dependencies
-Updating Moonraker’s dependecencies manually is only needed if you see missing modules in the Moonraker log.
+Updating Moonraker's dependencies manually is only needed if you see missing modules in the Moonraker log.
 You can run the following command to update Moonraker's dependencies:
 ```bash
 ~/moonraker/scripts/install-moonraker.sh -r
 ```